 Both North American migratory populations have declined over the past twenty years due to a suite of interrelated factors including habitat loss in breeding and overwintering sites, habitat degradation, disease, pesticide exposure, and climate change.
-The western population has experienced dramatic swings, from a low of less than 2,000 in 2020-21 to over 200,000 in 2021-22 (Xerces Society Western Monarch Count).
-While it is unclear which of the many factors are driving these dynamics, insect population commonly fluctuate from year to year.
+The western population has experienced dramatic swings, including a low of less than 2,000 individuals counted at overwintering sites in 2020-21 to over 300,000 in 2022-23 (Xerces Society Western Monarch Count).
+While the key factors driving these dynamics remain unclear, insect populations commonly fluctuate from year to year.
 The overall downward trend remains concerning, particularly if the threats are not ameliorated.
 Though more research is needed, a stable population for western monarchs is likely closer to the historic averages in the 1980's, which are estimated to have ranged between one to four million overwintering butterflies.

 Conservation Status of Monarch Butterflies

-In California, monarchs are included on the California Department of Fish and Wildlife's (CDFW) Terrestrial and Vernal Pool Invertebrates of Conservation Priority list (PDF) and identified as a Species of Greatest Conservation Need in California's State Wildlife Action Plan.
+In California, monarchs are not listed under the California Endangered Species Act (CESA).
+They are included on the California Department of Fish and Wildlife's (CDFW) Terrestrial and Vernal Pool Invertebrates of Conservation Priority list (PDF) (PDF) and identified as a Species of Greatest Conservation Need in California's State Wildlife Action Plan.
 California law (Fish and Game Section 1002) prohibits the take or possession of wildlife for scientific research, education, or propagation purposes without a valid Scientific Collection Permit (SCP) issued by CDFW.
 This applies to handling monarchs, removing them from the wild, or otherwise taking them for scientific or propagation purposes, including captive rearing.
 To learn more about obtaining a Scientific Collecting Permit, see our SCP page.

 CDFW's Monarch Conservation Work

-CDFW is an active participant in the Western Association of Fish and Wildlife Agencies (WAFWA) effort to enhance western monarch conservation, along with the other member states Washington, Oregon, Idaho, Utah, Arizona, and Nevada.
+CDFW is an active participant in the Western Association of Fish and Wildlife Agencies (WAFWA) effort to enhance western monarch conservation, along with the other member states Washington, Oregon, Idaho, Utah, Arizona, Nevada, and New Mexico.
 The 50-year Western Monarch Conservation Plan, adopted in 2019, establishes population size and habitat conservation goals and strategies.
-See WAFWA's Monarch and Native Insect Pollinator Working Group for more information on priority actions and focal regions.
+See WAFWA's Monarch and Native Insect Pollinator Working Group for more information on priority actions.

 CDFW also participates in the California Multi-agency Monarch and Pollinator Collaborative, a group of 13 state and federal agencies working to identify and enact shared priorities to catalyze monarch conservation in the state.
 Learn more about the group and access compiled resources at the Collaborative's website.